eevvaayou/eevvaayou.github.io/_pages/contact.md

 <br>

 ##### 7.Criticism
 Comments should focus on the work rather than the individual, aiming to enhance both thought processes and presentation.
-Arbitrary disdain is inappropriate.Comments should focus on the work rather than the individual, aiming to enhance both thought processes and presentation.
 Arbitrary disdain is inappropriate.
 <br>

 ##### 8.Interactions with Minors